scottericpetersen/pro-audio-on-linux/README.md

 ```

-If you want to use JACK without pipewire (no longer recommended), I **strongly** suggest adding the KXStudio repositories and installing [Cadence](https://kx.studio/Applications:Cadence).
-You can use Cadence to configure JACK and bridge both PulseAudio and ALSA MIDI from the same application.
+If you want to use JACK without pipewire (no longer recommended), you are **strongly** encouraged to add the KXStudio repositories and install [Cadence](https://kx.studio/Applications:Cadence).
+Cadence can be used to configure JACK and bridge both PulseAudio and ALSA MIDI.
 Otherwise, you will have to install additional software and correctly create multiple configuration files.

 ## 2.d PipeWire (server/mixer)

 Pipewire is the next generation audio (and video) server for Linux.
 It unifies handling of JACK and PulseAudio clients through pipewire-jack and pipewire-pulse packages.
-This means that applications that expect or require PulseAudio or JACK will work with pipewire via these packages.
+Applications that expect or require PulseAudio or JACK will work with pipewire via these packages.
 Pipewire can be configured for low-latency audio either universally or on an application-by-application basis.
 Configuring pipewire can be challenging, but pipewire documentation is very good and there are plenty of guides (see Appendix).
 Policy for pipewire is managed by Wireplumber.

-__Takeaway:__ Pipewire (pipewire-jack) is flexible and low-latency with performance on par with JACK.
+__Takeaway:__ Pipewire (pipewire-jack) is flexible and has latency on par with JACK.
 Configuring it properly requires work. **Ignore old documentation for systems referencing pipewire-media-session which was replaced by wireplumber.**

 ## 2.e WirePlumber (session manager for pipewire)